25+ Virtual Fundraising Ideas to Reach and Inspire Donors

-Due to the shift towards online fundraising, donors have become accustomed to engaging with the missions they care about through online channels.
+In the last year, donors have become accustomed to engaging with the missions they care about through online channels.

-With the advancement and growing popularity of livestreaming technology and other virtual event tools, the stage is set for a boom in virtual fundraising for nonprofits of all sizes!
+With the advancement and growing popularity of livestreaming technology and other virtual event tools, the stage is set for virtual fundraising to remain a viable option for a long time to come!
 The key is to make your virtual fundraisers and events stand out to your unique audience.
 To help you make that virtual connection, we’ve gathered our favorite virtual fundraising ideas and broken them down into three core categories:

 Use the links above to jump to a specific section, or follow along with us from the top.
 You’ll be planning your next virtual event, campaign, or engagement opportunity in no time!